 - B&NES Education Transformation and School Improvement (01225) 394364 - The Ofsted whistle-blowing line on 0300 123 3155 - The NSPCC whistleblowing helpline on 0800 028 0285.

 The head teacher is responsible for ensuring that these numbers are advertised on the school premises and made available to staff and pupils.

-The school has separate policies which cover the following areas:
+Individuals can refer to any separate policies, which should cover the following areas: